-There are no known cases of citizens suits against motorcycle consumers for NCA violations.
+There are no known cases of citizens suits against motorcycle consumers or end-users for NCA violations.

 FICTION: Bikers use charity rides to make up for their abuse of noise laws, bad behavior, etc.

-FACT: Another red herring used to denigrate motorcyclists and depreciate their charitable activities.
-We wonder why similar logic isn't used to abuse the images of bicyclists and pedestrians in their charity rides and walkathons.
+FACT: A red herring used to undermine and denigrate motorcyclists and depreciate their charitable activities.
+We wonder why similar logic isn't used to abuse the images of bicyclists and pedestrians in their respective charity rides and walkathons.
 The public relations benefits can't be ignored, of course.
-Mainstream motorcyclists have long been trying to shake the stereotypical sensational Hollywood images.
+Mainstream motorcyclists have long been trying to shake the stereotypical sensational negative Hollywood imagery.

 FICTION: Most owners of street motorcycles install illegal exhaust systems.